 Common mistakes

 - !Underestimating north shore rain at PrincevilleMakai plays in legitimate jungle conditions when the weather turns.
-Groups who schedule three consecutive north shore days risk frustrating conditions; build in a south shore day between Makai rounds.
+Groups who schedule three consecutive north shore days risk frustrating conditions; Build in a south shore day between Makai rounds.

-- !Missing the split-shore strategystaying only in Poipu means a 75-minute drive to Makai; staying only in Princeville means the same drive to Poipu Bay.
+- !Missing the split-shore strategystaying only in Poipu means a 75-minute drive to Makai; Staying only in Princeville means the same drive to Poipu Bay.
 The best 7-day Kauai golf trip splits 3-4 nights on the south shore and 3-4 nights on the north shore.

 - !Overlooking the Albatross Pass at Makaithe three-round package at $725 versus $375 per round individual pricing is a significant saving for golfers planning multiple Makai rounds.